What is a ligament?

 What is a graft?

 A graft is a tissue that's used to replace or substitute for your ACL.
 There are two types of grafts used: Autografts and allografts.
 Autograft is a graft that comes from your tissue.
 Allograft is a graft that comes from a donated cadaver graft.
-The two most common autografts are the patellar tendon and the hamstring tendons.
+The most common autografts are the patellar tendon (BTB), quadriceps tendon, and hamstring tendons.

 What graft is right for me?

 The type of graft selected is a personal choice that we will help you through.
-Typically, the bone-patellar tendon-bone autograft are used in athletes that play contact sports such as football, hockey, or rugby.
-Hamstring grafts are often used in those with quadriceps-heavy sports such as basketball, soccer, or patients that kneel because of work or cultural reasons.
-A hamstring may be used in younger patients who are skeletally immature, meaning their growth plates are open and they are still getting taller.
-Allografts are used in patients who want the least painful and easiest rehabilitation.
+Typically, the bone-patellar tendon-bone (BTB) autograft is used in athletes that play contact sports such as football, hockey, or rugby.
+The quadriceps tendon autograft is a newer graft with excellent outcomes and less pain compared to the patellar tendon graft.
+Hamstring grafts are often used in certain patients, such as younger patients who are skeletally immature (meaning their growth plates are open and they are still getting taller).
+Allografts (donor or cadaver tissue) are used in patients who want the least painful and easiest rehabilitation and are typically used in patients over 35 years of age.
+The return to sport after allograft can take longer.
 There are many factors that help determine the best graft choice, and we will discuss these with you.

 What risks are associated with allografts?

-There is a less than one in one million chance that any disease transmission with the allograft.
+There is a less than one in one million chance that any disease transmission with the donor tissue.
 The grafts are universally tested for HIV, hepatitis, and many other viruses and bacteria.
-All grafts are provided by an accredited tissue bank.
+All grafts are provided by an accredited tissue bank (MTF).
 You do not need any special medications such as immunosuppressants after surgery when using an allograft.

 What are the risks of surgery?